Organ Superfoods – The Must Have Foods to Support Your Important Body Parts: Liver, Colon, Thyroid, Adrenals, and Brain.

 Coconut oil, which is high in good fat, is also being studied for brain health.
 Our brains are mostly made up of fat (60% by weight), and the good fat in coconut oil gives our brain the energy it needs to function properly and helps with memory and depression as well as anxiety (due to its antioxidants).

 Omega 3’s, research show omega 3’s are important for brain health because it is a healthy fat.
 Take a fish oil supplement or eat foods high in omega 3’s like walnuts, chia seeds, and hemp seeds.

-TIP/AVOID: Golden Ticket makes for a great breakfast for 3 reasons: It contains turmeric which is important for brain health and function, it contains coconut oil which gives us good fat and energy, and it will hydrate us.
+TIP/AVOID: Golden Milk makes for a great breakfast for 3 reasons: It contains turmeric which is important for brain health and function, it contains coconut oil which gives us good fat and energy, and it will hydrate us.
 Dehydration causes our brains to shrink so staying hydrated is important for focus, short-term memory and decision-making.
 Research shows kids who eat breakfast can focus better in class and improve their memory.
 Avoid MSG and artificial sweeteners.
 They cause the neurons in our brain to fire rapidly and repeatedly which can destroy brain cells (also known as excitotoxins they are highly addictive).

 Check out this infographic for foods to support all of your organs: